osisoft/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 ## Overview

 Edge Data Store is supported on a variety of platforms and processors.
-OSIsoft provides ready to use install kits for the following platforms:
+OSIsoft provides ready to use installation kits for the following operating systems and processors.
+Installation instructions for each are providing in the following sections:

 | Operating System | Installation Kit | Processor(s) |
 |-------------------|----------------------------------|-------------|